elm45/react_weather_block/README.md

 - Download the module to the `modules/custom` folder of your Drupal region
 - On the command line, cd into `react_weather_block`
 - Run `npm install`
-- Run `npm dev` to build your app for production
+- Run `npm run dev` to build your app for production
 - In your Drupal _admin > block > structure_, place the **React Weather Block** into a theme region
 - In your block configuration provide:
   - Your Open Weather API key in the block configuration.